Source Code Data Augmentation for Deep Learning: A Survey: Challenges and Opportunities

 \paragraph{More exploration on project-level source code and low-resource programming languages.} The existing methods have made sufficient progress in function-level code snippets and common programming languages.
-However, there is no investigation of DA methods on project-level source code.
+The emphasis on code snippets at the function level fails to capture the intricacies and complexities of programming in real-world scenarios, where developers often work with multiple files and folders simultaneously.
+Therefore, we highlight the importance of exploring DA approaches on the project level.
 The DA on source code projects can be distinct from the function-level DA, as it may involve more information such as the interdependencies between different code modules, high-level architectural considerations, and the often intricate relationship between data structures and algorithms used across the project~\cite{mockus2002two}.
 At the same time, limited by data resources~\cite{husain2019codesearchnet,orlanski2023measuring}, augmentation methods of low-resource languages are scarce, although they have more demand for DA.
-Obviously, exploration in these two directions is still limited, and they could be promising directions.
+Exploration in these two directions is still limited, and they could be promising directions.

-\paragraph{Mitigating social bias.} Social bias in NLP has been well studied and can be mitigated with DA~\cite{feng2021survey}.
-We argue that social bias can also exist in source code and has not brought attention.
-For example, \citet{zhuo2023exploring} find that LLMs of source code have server bias in various demographics such as gender, sexuality, and occupation when performing code generation based on the natural language queries.
-In order to make these models more responsible in source code, we urge more research on mitigating bias.
-As suggested by prior works in NLP, DA may be an effective technique to make source code models more responsible.
+\paragraph{Mitigating social bias.} As source code models have advanced software development, they may be used to develop human-centric applications such as human resources and education, where biased programs may result in unjustified and unethical decisions for underrepresented people~\cite{zhuo2023exploring}.
+While social bias in NLP has been well studied and can be mitigated with DA~\cite{feng2021survey}, the social bias in source code has not been brought to attention.
+For example, \citet{zhuo2023exploring} and \citet{liu2023uncovering} find that LLMs of source code have server bias in various demographics such as gender, sexuality, and occupation when performing code generation based on the natural language queries.
+To make these models more responsible in source code, we urge more research on mitigating bias.
+As prior works in NLP suggested, DA may be an effective technique to make source code models more responsible.